-One of the most common questions I get from potential authors who want to work with my company is something along the lines of:
+One of the most common questions I get from potential authors who are about to write a book is something along the lines of:

-“How do I use my book to make money…how can I make sure I get an ROI on the investment?”
+“How do I use my book to make money?
+How can I make sure I get an ROI on my time and money?”

 It’s a reasonable question.

 The bad news is you will probably not make (substantial) money by selling copies of your book.

 The good news: there are so many other ways you can make money with a book—and usually a lot more money than you’d make by focusing on selling copies.

 In this Scribe Guide, I’ll cover 20 different ways you can leverage to turn your book into a profit-generating machine:

 - Professional Services